 They will enjoy subjects that combine their capacity for imagination and logical thought like Astronomy.

-If they have not properly developed this function, they may grow up to be extremely overbearing and stubborn, not willing to listen to the viewpoints of others and coming to conclusions prematurely.
+If they have not properly developed this function, they may grow up to be extremely overbearing and stubborn, not willing to listen to the viewpoints of others and to come to conclusions prematurely.

-Assuming an environment supportive to their development of the dominant and auxiliary functions, most ENTPs would have developed Extraverted Intuition and Introverted Thinking by 20 years old or so.
+Assuming an environment supportive of their development of the dominant and auxiliary functions, most ENTPs would have developed Extraverted Intuition and Introverted Thinking by 20 years old or so.

 Their areas of improvement will most likely come from the underdeveloped sides of Extraverted Feeling and Introverted Sensing.

 At the age of 30, the ENTP will feel the tension to continue growing and start developing the tertiary function, Extraverted Feeling.
 The ENTP can further develop the Extraverted Feeling function through these simple exercises: